 US new home sales rebound in August, prior months revised lower

-The Commerce Department said on Wednesday new home sales rebounded 3.5 percent to a seasonally adjusted annual rate of 629,000 units last month.
+The Commerce Department said on Wednesday (Sep 26) new home sales rebounded 3.5 per cent to a seasonally-adjusted annual rate of 629,000 units last month.
 July's sales pace was revised down to 608,000 units from the previously reported 627,000 units.

 The housing market is lagging a robust economy, with data last week showing sales of previously owned homes flat in August and building permits plunging to a more than one-year low.